tlswg/tls13-spec/draft-ietf-tls-tls13.md

 them.
 Resistance to side-channel attacks depends on applications and application protocols separately ensuring that confidential information is not inadvertently leaked.

+## Replay Attacks on 0-RTT {#replay-0rtt}

+Replayable 0-RTT data presents a number of security threats to TLS-using applications.
+Specifically, if applications are not engineered to be idempotent, then duplication of requests may cause side effects (e.g., purchasing an item or transferring money) to be duplicated, thus harming the site or the user.
+In addition, if data can be replayed a large number of times, this enables a variety of attacks via side channels such as cache timing or measuring the speed of cryptographic operations {{Mac17}}.

+The limited anti-replay described in {{replay-time}} are intended to prevent large-scale replay but do not provide complete protection against replays.
+Specifically, because they fall back to the 1-RTT handshake when the server does not have any information about the client, e.g., because it is in a different cluster which does not share state or because the ticket has been deleted as described in
+{{single-use-tickets}}.
+If the application layer protocol retransmits data in this setting, then it is possible for an attacker to induce a replay attack by sending the ClientHello to both the original cluster (which processes the data immediately) and another cluster which will fall back to 1-RTT and process the data upon application layer replay.
+The scale of this attack is limited by the client's willingness to replay and therefore only allows a small number of replays, which will also use different encryption keys.

+If implemented correctly,
+the mechanisms described in {{single-use-tickets}} and
+{{client-hello-recording}}, prevent a
+replayed ClientHello and its associated 0-RTT data from being accepted multiple times by any cluster with consistent state.
+However, if state is not completely consistent, then an attacker might be able to have multiple copies of the data be accepted during the replication window.
+The stateless mechanism described in
+{{stateless-anti-replay}} only prevents replay outside the time window.

 # Working Group Information